NIAS – the Nordic Institute of Asian Studies is offering SUPRA Nordic scholarship. The programme is open to students resident in the Nordic countries.

 - Applications Deadline: October 1, 2018

-- Course Level: This scholarship is awarded to students and researchers, including a number of online services available at NIAS, as well as outside the institute.
-The scholarship is available to study MA and PhD programme.
+- Course Level: this application is awarded to students and researchers, including a number of online services available at NIAS, as well as outside the institute.
+The grant is available to study MA and PhD programme.

-- Study Subject: The Scholarship is one of the most important features of NIAS’ Support Programme for Asian Studies.
+- Study Subject: The grant is one of the most important features of NIAS’ Support Programme for Asian Studies.

 - Scholarship Award: Students from institutions belonging to the Nordic NIAS Council (NNC) will have priority access to fully-financed NIAS SUPRA scholarships.
 Students from institutions outside the NNC are also eligible, but will have to cover their travel expenses to and from Copenhagen.
 A scholarship covers inexpensive travel to and from Copenhagen and accommodation in a NIAS room at Nordisk Kollegium with full board for a period of two weeks.